Oosz5Urae/Balls-Game/README.md

 # Balls-Game
-A simple Canvas and JavasScript.
+A simple Canvas and JavasScript Game.